-Conducting temperature checks for our pilots and inflight crewmembers (rolling out first week in June)
+Conducting temperature checks for our customer-facing crewmembers

 Providing paid sick leave and additional time off programs so crewmembers do not come to work sick